sscollis/lns3d/test/receptivity/wave/README.md

 ```bash
 ./cleanup && ./run.sh file.inp
 ```
-The primary output of the run is the wave amplitude `amp.dat` that is then used as `amp.top` for the receptivity run.
+The primary output of the run is the wave amplitude `amp.dat` that is then used as `amp.top` for the receptivity run in the parent directory.

 S. Scott Collis\
 flow.physics.simulation@gmail.com